-- Owensboro Community & Technical College hired a new diversity director. - Kentucky Wesleyan College hired a new coordinator of equity and inclusion. - Daviess County Public Schools hired a new district coordinator for Diversity, Equity, and Poverty. - City of Henderson became the 11th Kentucky city to pass a Fairness Ordinance. - Development and continuation of cultural events, including the Owensboro Multicultural Festival, the Henderson Diversity Parade, and the Owensboro Black Expo.
+- Owensboro Public Schools hired a new Diversity, Equity, and Inclusion (DEI) Director and a new English Language Student Services Coordinator to better ensure communication to families is translated to a number of languages representing students. - Owensboro Public Schools has also partnered with Kentucky Wesleyan College to apply for a Kentucky Department of Education grant to fund a "Grow-Your-Own" initiative to target students of color who may want to become teachers, and partnered with Owensboro Community and Technical College and the Owensboro Black Expo to identify a cohort of juniors and seniors of color to focus on college readiness skills. - Owensboro Community & Technical College hired a new diversity director. - Kentucky Wesleyan College hired a new coordinator of equity and inclusion. - Daviess County Public Schools hired a new district coordinator for Diversity, Equity, and Poverty. - City of Henderson was the 11th Kentucky city to pass a Fairness Ordinance. - Development and continuation of cultural events, including the Owensboro Multicultural Festival, the Henderson Diversity Parade, and the Owensboro Black Expo.